Our Aims are to:

 The Governors strongly support inclusion.

-We are proud of our approach to inclusion, and in Spring 2016 we gained our third Inclusion Quality Mark (IQM) accreditation.
-We are now working towards becoming an IQM Centre of Excellence.
+We are proud of our approach to inclusion and are an IQM Centre of Excellence.